benjberg/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+two parts of express that we learned about are express Router how to route differnet endpoints and middleware, how to write and use it.

 - [ ] Describe Middleware?

+middleware is like the middle man between processes. it checks to make sure a value is present or absent and directs the request to next appropriate function be it more middleware or a page.

 - [ ] Describe a Resource?

+simply put a resource is anything. any data that is used for functions or to make a request, any data given out by functions.

 - [ ] What can the API return to help clients know if a request was successful?

+the api can put out http status codes to let the client know the request was either successful or not.

 - [ ] How can we partition our application into sub-applications?

+we mount the sub app to the parent app so that it will have access to the routes.

 ## Minimum Viable Product